Brandon-Meyer0/VideogameTweets/README.md

 # Navigating the Repo
 In this repo you will find the following:
 -	This ReadMe.md file
--	Jupyter Notebook – Contains all relevant code used for our data analysis.
-                   - Data File – Our team used 2 data-files a training set & validation set.
+-	Jupyter Notebook – Contains all relevant code used for our data analysis: Data Files – Our team used 2 data-files a training set & validation set.
 -	PowerPoint.pptx – This is the presentation of our analysis and findings.

 # Data Science Steps
 Below is a list of steps that our team took as well as the corresponding description.
 Since our goal is to predict if a comment on twitter is Positive, Negative or Neutral in order to provide feedback on what to do or what not to do to a game with an update, we'll need to clean our text data sets.

-### 1.- Data Gathering and Cleaning
+### 1.- Data EDA & Cleaning
+Team conducted Exploratory Data Analysis on all the source files to identify data entries that are not valuable like duplicated and elements, special characters, emojis and entities.
+Team used Tokenization, Stemming, Lemmatization techniques to have a fully cleaned dataset.
 -	twitter_training.csv
 -	twitter_validation.csv
-Team conducted Exploratory Data Analysis on all the source files to identify data entries that are not valuable like duplicated and elements, special characters, emojis and entities.
-Team used Tokenization, Stemming, Lemmatization techniques to have a completed cleaned dataset.

 ### 2.- Modeling